About grant of probate

 A grant of probate formally allows someone to administer the personal property (movable estate) held in Jersey of someone who has died.
 The deceased must have left a valid will.

-The grant of probate doesn't allow you to deal with real estate (immovable property).
-You'll need a Jersey lawyer to do this.
+The grant of probate does not allow you to deal with real estate (immovable property).
+You will need a Jersey lawyer to do this.

-If a valid will hasn't been left, you'll need a grant of letters of administration.
+If a valid will has not been left, you will need a grant of letters of administration.

 Probate legislation on the Jersey Legal Information Board website

 Applications for a grant of probate are often made through a Jersey lawyer, but a personal application can be made by you, if you are the executor/executrix named in the will.